Jonathan2251/lbd/_sources/gpu.rst.txt

 **SPMD Programming Model vs SIMD/SIMT Execution**

-**In the muti-cores CPU running SPMD that each core can schedule and run any PC of instruction**.
-For example, core-1 run I(1..10), core-2 run I(31..35).
-For this situation, it is equal to SM (Warp) in the table "More Descriptive Name for Cuda term in Fermi GPU" of previous section.
-**The SM-1 run I(1..10), SM-2 run I(31..35), but the SM cannot schedule it's
-thread-1 run I(1..10), thread-2 run I(31..35)**.
+**In a multi-core CPU running SPMD, each core can schedule and execute instructions at any program counter (PC)**.
+For example, core-1 may execute I(1–10), while core-2 executes I(31–35).
+This situation is analogous to an SM (warp) in the table “More Descriptive Name for CUDA Terms in Fermi GPU” from the previous section.
+For instance, SM-1 may execute I(1–10) and SM-2 may execute I(31–35). **However, within an SM, it is not possible to schedule thread-1 to execute I(1–10) while thread-2 executes I(31–35)**.

 As result,
 **there is no mainstream GPU that is truly hardware-SPMD** (where each thread